evanx/redex/docs/redisRouting.md

       }
    }
 ```
 where we throw an exception to reject the message.
+This is equivalent to the promise being rejected.

 Otherwise we invoke the `redix.processMessage` utility function to forward the message to the next processor in the `route,` returning a chained promise.

 ```javascript
 export default class Redix {